DPubS: Features

-After two years of development, DPubS was released in November 2006, also with thanks to a grant of the Andrew W. Mellon Foundation.
-Its user interface utilizes XML (Extensible Markup Language) and XSLT (eXtensible Style Sheet Language Transformations) which enable a high-level of adjustment for the design of the Web appearance for publications supported by DPubS.
+After two years of development, DPubS was released in November 2006, also thanks to a grant from the Andrew W. Mellon Foundation.
+Its user interface utilizes XML (Extensible Markup Language) and XSLT (eXtensible Style Sheet Language Transformations), which enable adjustment for the design of web appearance for publications supported by DPubS.
 Additionally, it has the following features: “scalable, single platform for electronic publishing,” allowing for the publication of several formats from one place; “rich presentation features,” due to the inclusion of XML; “multiple business models,” allowing both publications that are open access and those that are fee-based to utilize the software; “greater exposure and visibility of publications,” due to the use of OAI-MHP 2.0 (Open Access Initiative Metadata Harvesting Protocol) to allow metadata to be harvested from the content supported by DPubS and shared with users through services such as Google Scholar; “administrative management tools for non-technical staff”; “interoperability with institutional repositories” such as Fedora and DSpace (the latter forthcoming as of April 2007); “flexible and extensible handling of file and metadata formats,” allowing the easy use of PDFs, HTML, Microsoft Word files, PowerPoint presentations, etc.; and a “modular architecture allowing easy extension and customization.

-Cornell and Penn State seem to have been largely successful in addressing most of the goals stated by Ehling, particularly in its customizability.
 As intended, the software used to develop Project Euclid has been expanded in order to encompass non-journal publications such as books and conference proceedings.
-Furthermore, the DpubS software can be adapted in order to be used with other formats.
-This aspect of DpubS results from it being open source, meaning that the software’s coding has been made available, enabling programmers to develop additions and modifications of the software for their own and others purposes.
+The DpubS software can also be adapted in order to be used with other formats.
+This aspect of DpubS results from its open-source nature, meaning that the software’s coding has been made available, enabling programmers to develop additions and modifications of the software for their own and others purposes.
 While the administrative tools have been included, the editorial management services will wait for “future releases.”